 Addressing letters of recommendation:

-- For faculty, follow this protocol:
+- For faculty, follow the protocol.

 - For prior employers, you have three options: